Nightingale0504/programStudy/README.md

 # programStudy
-It will storage my C++ study program.
+It will storage my C++ study programs.